Chewy Molasses Crinkle Cookies

 Make-ahead & store leftovers

 To make these cookies in advance, just whip up the dough, cover the bowl, and store it in the fridge for 1-2 days.
-Then, when you’re ready to enjoy the cookies, scoop, roll, bake, and enjoy.
+Then, when you’re ready to enjoy the cookies, scoop, roll, and bake.
+Stack any leftover cookies in airtight containers.
+Then, let them sit at room temperature for up to 3 days.

 Freezing instructions